 Manoeuvrability is also key.
 You certainly don’t want to go over the same patch again and again.
 To skip a harsh leathery appearance after too much shaving, look for lubricating features such as a moisture strip that will soothe and help repair your skin as you shave (not to mention, indicate roughly when the blade is dull).

 “As shaving is such a personal thing, the importance of the right razor is second to none.
-Both the weight and shape of the razor will affect your shave, how you use the razor and how it glides over the skin,” says Matthew Hughes from top London barbershop Ruffians.
+Both the weight and shape of the razor will affect your shave, how you use the razor and how it glides over the skin,” says Chris Beastall, founder of acclaimed men’s grooming blog Ape To Gentleman.
 “Be sure to try out a few different handles before you even start to look at blades.
 Also remember that blades vary in weight, which affects the sharpness of the blade.”

 Getting it wrong in front of the bathroom mirror can result in a rash resembling aggressive acne, so once you’ve selected your razor, there are some general shaving guidelines to follow, too.
 Showering before shaving will open your pores and, as a result, minimise redness.
 Doing so also means your skin will be clean, helping swerve irritation (or worse, infections) caused by dirt.